 We recommend a two part process to tacking the trouble caused by itchy skin in your baby.
 Number one, keep a journal.
 This may sound silly – but it can create miracles in your life!
 Every time you notice that your baby is itching, make a brief note in a special notebook about what they are wearing, what they ate last, any products you recently applied to their skin (soaps, lotions, shampoo, powders, etc.), and anything else of importance.
 This can help you quickly find a pattern and handle a food allergy, detergent sensitivity, fabric sensitivity, or even just time of the day when things seem to get worse.
 Knowledge is power!

 The second step is to choose an all natural and totally gentle moisturizer that is safe for use on all of your baby’s skin.
 Moisturize several times a day – especially if dry skin seems to be part of the problem.
 Often time a little hydration can cut back on how irritated the skin feels which can help baby stop the itching and scratching cycle.
 Make sure to choose a lotion that is light, without heavy fragrance, and one that is completely hypo-allergenic.
 For a list of what works with other baby’s, keep an eye on our other blog posts to see the suggestions posted by other parents.
-If you’ve found the perfect lotion – please post is in the comments section below so that other parents may benefit from your experience.

 Finally, recognizing that itching and scratching can be a vicious cycle can help stop the process all together.
 Often times a few days of itchy skin leads to scratching, and the scratching leads to more irritated and itchy skin!
 Stopping the cycle can sometimes solve many of the problems associated with scratching babies.
 For a simple way to stop the cycle in its tracks, check out our flip-mitten sleeves made from the softest fabrics and the most joyful designs and colors!